StoneyDSP/Cpp/README.md

     008FF8B8 - member &value = 008FF8B8
     008FF8B8 - member size in bytes = 4

+See how we called the Initialized Constructor this time, since we assigned a value to instantiate with?
 Cool.
-For our next Float, it shall be initialized to the value of the previous Float (which we named "a" in our previous example):
+For our next Float, it shall be initialized to the value of the previous Float (which we named "a" in our previous example) using the "copy assignment" (or "=") operator:

     int main()
     {